How to prove the dough in the oven, if it is not equipped with special programme?

 - How to clean and care for your Electrolux oven

-- Oven displays CATA
+- Oven displays error code (F and number)

 - How To Remove Oven Shelf Supports For Cleaning